U.S.C. Institute of Safety and Systems Management: History

 The Institute began in 1952 when the United States Air Force worked with the University of Southern California to develop more scientific safety practices using a systems approach, especially as related to aviation safety and complex systems.
 The program expanded into a full range of occupational safety, industrial hygiene, aviation safety, systems safety, human factors, Information Systems, and hazardous waste management programs.
 Short courses were also offered in addition to the academic courses.

-Degrees Offered
+Degrees offered

 The institute offered B.S., M.S., and Ph.D. programs.
 In 1963 the first graduate degree program for active military personnel in Europe was introduced, the Master's of Science in Aerospace Operations Management.
 This evolved into the Master's in Systems Management.
 The systems curriculum was expanded in 1970 as the need for systems management as applied to many disciplines, including management, became clear.
 In 1977-1978 the Master's of Science in Industrial Hygiene and Master's of Science in Occupational Health were implemented.

 The Institute was divided into the Human Factors Department, the Safety Science Department, and the Systems Management Department.

-Worldwide Operations
+Worldwide operations

-The I.S.S.M. developed a worldwide campus structure that was operated out of approximately seventy U.S. Military bases in the United States, Europe, Pacific, Asia, and the Far East.
+The I.S.S.M. developed a worldwide campus structure that was operated out of approximately seventy U.S. military bases in the United States, Europe, the Pacific, Asia, and the Far East.